 What do we do then in the absence of even decent knowledge?
 Two answers for you: (1) Don’t do nothing.
 (2) Spread your eggs into multiple baskets.
 If there are possibilities you think MIGHT occur, bet some amount of your resources on those possibilities (as in hedging your bets), similar to fire insurance.

 Now, how unstable are things going to get?
 Well, who knows, right?!
 (We just talked about that…there is lots of information on this site about it, but still, no one knows).
 There are many observations and indications that appear every day.
-For example, Dan Rather comments about how fragile he thinks our democracy may be:
+For example, Dan Rather comments about how fragile he thinks our democracy may be (and how difficult it is for even a well-informed expert to predict the future):

 Let there be no mistake, Donald Trump‘s recent rhetoric calling into question the legitimacy of an election he looks increasingly likely to lose (perhaps by large margins) is a grave and gathering threat to the stability of our constitutional democracy. – Dan Rather, 10/15/16, Facebook post.